Do I Need Travel insurance to Climb Kilimanjaro?

 What Travel Insurance Companies Do You Recommend?

 Our top recommendation for travel insurance is Travel Guard’s Essential Insurance Plan.
 Note that Travel Guard is only available to U.S. residents.
-In some states, like New York and Colorado, the plan is called the Essential Expanded Plan.
-In other states, it is referred to as the Silver Plan.

 If you are outside the United States, we recommend World Nomads Explorer Plan.

-Travel Guard Silver Plan
+Travel Guard Essential Plan

 Brief Description of Coverage.
 Coverage may not be available in all states.